NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Jerry Jeudy, WR, Alabama

-The Broncos have Courtland Sutton, DaeSean Hamilton and Noah Fant to assist Drew Lock within the downfield passing recreation, however here is the weapon to spherical issues out within the receiving corps.
-Jeudy suits the profile as a No. 1 receiver; he’s a traditional intermediate to deep field-stretcher and easy drive-finisher within the crimson zone at 6-1, 193 kilos.
+The Broncos have Courtland Sutton, DaeSean Hamilton and Noah Fant to assist Drew Lock within the downfield passing sport, however here is the weapon to spherical issues out within the receiving corps.
+Jeudy suits the profile as a No. 1 receiver; he’s a basic intermediate to deep field-stretcher and easy drive-finisher within the purple zone at 6-1, 193 kilos.

 16. Atlanta Falcons (7-9)